Skip to content

 On top of rent deposits, you'll pay a VECO bill deposit when you set up electricity.
 VECO calculates this as one month of estimated billing based on your connected load, not a flat fee.
 For a typical studio, the deposit lands around ₱1,000–₱3,000, scaling up if you declare heavy AC use.
 You get this back when you terminate service, assuming the final bill is paid.

 For a PHP 15,000/month studio rented direct from the owner, expect around ₱46,500–₱51,000 on day one.
+That's roughly USD 800–880 at early-2026 rates, and it's the figure that catches most foreigners off guard, since it lands before a single utility is connected.
 Through a broker, add another PHP 15,000.
 Month two also lands heavier than you expect: condo association dues in IT Park towers alone run ₱2,000–₱8,000/month on top of rent, and your first VECO bill arrives three weeks after energization.
 The hidden costs of renting in Cebu walks through the full second-month pile.

 What to Check Before Signing a Lease

 Inspect every unit yourself before committing a peso.
 Photos lie, and Cebu's rental market has enough inventory that you don't need to settle for a unit you haven't walked through.
 Budget an hour per viewing.
+If the area is new to you, swing by the block at a different time of day before you sign — 6 PM traffic noise along A.S.
+Fortuna or Gov. M. Cuenco is a different animal than 10 AM, and a ground-floor unit in lower Lahug looks very different during one of Cebu's short, fast afternoon downpours.
 Bring a phone with a flashlight, a plug charger to test outlets, and check your carrier's signal bars in the bedroom — dead zones inside concrete towers are common and nearly impossible to fix after you sign.

 Inside the unit: